Low Dose Naltrexone (LDN) has taken healthcare by storm in the last 10 years.

 What does LDN help?

-If you suffer from an autoimmune disorder (Multiple Sclerosis, Crohn’s, Hashimoto’s, Thyroid, Fibromyalgia, Lupus, etc.), cancer, tumors or HIV/AIDS, you want to speak to your doctor about adding LDN to your treatment plan.
+If you suffer from an autoimmune disorder (Multiple Sclerosis, Crohn’s, Hashimoto’s, Thyroid, Fibromyalgia, Lupus, etc.), cancer, tumors you will want to speak to your doctor about adding LDN to your treatment plan.
 Although completed studies are limited, there are long-term studies in progress, as well as plenty of anecdotal evidence that LDN makes a significant difference in peoples lives that suffer from a wide range of disorders.

 Here are a few conditions that are helped from LDN: